Wednesday, December 24, 2008

 Wednesday, December 3, 2008

-1. Do you use wrapping paper or gift bags?
+1. Wrapping paper or gift bags?

 3. When do you put up the tree?

-The day after Thanksgiving ALWAYS.
+The day after Thanksgiving—always.
+No exceptions.

 4. When do you take the tree down?

-7. Favorite Christmas Movie?
+7. Favorite Christmas movie?

 Merry Christmas!!!